Death of Elijah Doughty: Aftermath

 After the jury verdict on 21 July, a number of rallies and vigils were held across Australia to call for justice for Doughty.
 A crowd of approximately 150 protesters gathered outside the Supreme Court of New South Wales on 24 July 2017 and chanted, "What do we want?
 Justice.
 What have we got?
 Fuck all".
 Some protestors spread red ochre over the windows of the Supreme Court, and one woman threw it onto the steps, screaming "This is the blood of Aboriginal people, don't wait for this to be your children's".

 On 26 July 2017, protestors in Brisbane sat on the road to block the intersection of Albert and Adelaide Streets.
 Another protest took place in Melbourne on 28 July 2017 in which protestors marched to Flinders Street railway station, sat on the road, started a fire in a metal drum for the purpose of a smoking ceremony, and blocked one of the city's busiest intersections.
 One man was arrested, and the Metropolitan Fire Brigade extinguished the fire.

 On 30 July, the comedian Chris Lilley apologised for reposting a controversial video a few days after the verdict.
 It was a music video titled "Squashed Nigga" and was part of his 2011 TV comedy series, Angry Boys.
 It featured his fictional character S.mouse singing about an Indigenous boy who had died after being run over by a truck, and included imagery of a boy lying on a road.
 Many criticised the timing of the posting, but Lilley insisted there was no relation to "current news stories".

 On 28 August 2017, police charged Doughty's father, Darryl, over an incident at the Kalgoorlie Magistrates Court.
 He was selected for a security search with a metal detector wand by a male security and custodial officer, but police allege that he failed to comply and then left the building.
 Police stated that Darryl was seen "acting aggressively" towards a member of the public and allegedly assaulted a court officer causing minor injuries.
 He was charged with assault and released on bail after he appeared at court; he pleaded not guilty.
 He was due to appear in court again on 6 September.

-The academic and social justice advocate Gerry Georgatos, who supported the Doughty family since his death, stated, "Someone has to call out the perpetrator of Elijah's death for what he did.
+Academic and social justice advocate Gerry Georgatos, who supported Doughty's family since his death, stated, "Someone has to call out the perpetrator of Elijah's death for what he did.
 It was rage filled violence, of such intense rage that it was murderous."
 The comments have been criticised by commentators who pointed out that delivering cardiopulmonary resuscitation to Doughty was inconsistent with murderous intent.

 The man responsible for Doughty's death was granted parole after he had served about 19 months behind bars.